 Procurement and Calls for Tenders

-The City of Saint-Lambert’s purchasing and contract management process adheres to very specific rules detailed in the provisions of the Cities and Towns Act.
+The City of Saint-Lambert’s procurement procedures follow very specific rules in compliance with the provisions of the Cities and Towns Act.

 Procurement and Calls for Tenders

-If the value of the contract is estimated at $100,000 and more, the City of Saint-proceeds by public tender published on the government-authorized Système électronique d’appel d’offres (SÉAO) site.
+When the value of the contract is estimated at $101,100 or more, the City proceeds by public calls for tenders that are published and disseminated through the government-approved electronic tendering system (known as Système électronique d’appel d’offres, or SEAO).